Isabella Springmuhl Tejada: Style

 In her designs, Springmuhl is influenced by Guatemalan folklore.
 She has worked with numerous indigenous Guatemalan artists who are an influence on her.
 She makes accessories, wallets, ponchos and dresses, inspired by the culture of her country.
 She has also makes clothing designed especially for people with her condition.
 Her designs are typically vibrant, with colourful floral embroidery using old Guatemalan textiles.
 The BBC says of her designing: "She has her own unique design process.
 It starts with hand-picking vintage, authentic Guatemalan textiles from her trusted supplier in Antigua which are then taken back to her atelier and worked on by a seamstress and an embroidery expert, all according to Isabella's specifications."

 Acclaim

 In 2015, Springmuhl was invited to showcase her work at the Ixchel Museum of Indigenous Textiles and Clothing in Guatemala.
 It was a success, and she sold out of her collection.
 She has since grown in popularity, and her designs were shown in Panama.
 In 2016 her dresses were showcased at the International Fashion Showcase segment of London Fashion Week.
 In October 2016 she was invited to Rome to showcase her designs.
 For her contribution to fashion and work, despite her condition, she was voted one of the BBC 100 Women in 2016.

 In 2017, Isabella Springmuhl was portrayed by the Austrian photographer Manfred Scheucher, and she also talked about her experiences in a video.
 The photos were published in magazines worldwide and were also exhibited for months at the Austrian outdoor exhibition "Menschenbilder OÖ 2017".

+In 2021, she created a collection for and participated in Latin Fashion Week Colorado.